Frequently Asked Questions

 The JCC, or Joint-Cabinet Crisis, is a very different committee to the others.
 In the JCC, delegates represent individuals, not countries.

 These individuals then form two cabinets, usually on opposing sides in some kind of conflict.
+It is usually also given a historical setting.

 Over the course of the conference, delegates have work for both their own interests and those of their committee, responding to actions taken by others, and to twists thrown in by the Director of the JCC.